 MongoDB is the leading modern, general purpose database platform.
 Our robust platform enables developers to build and modernize applications rapidly and cost-effectively across a broad range of use cases.
 Organizations can deploy our platform at scale in the cloud, on-premise or in a hybrid environment.
-Software applications are redefining how organizations across industries engage with their customers, operate their businesses and compete with each other.
-A database is at the heart of every software application.
-As a result, selecting a database is a highly strategic decision that directly affects developer productivity, application performance and organizational competitiveness.
-Our platform addresses the performance, scalability, flexibility and reliability demands of modern applications, while maintaining the strengths of legacy databases.
+Through our unique document-based architecture, we are able to address the needs of organizations for performance, scalability, flexibility and reliability, while maintaining the strengths of legacy databases.
 Our business model combines the developer mindshare and adoption benefits of open source with the economic benefits of a proprietary software subscription business model.

-Our core offerings are MongoDB Enterprise Advanced, MongoDB Atlas and Community Server.
-MongoDB Enterprise Advanced is our comprehensive offering for enterprise customers that can be run in the cloud, on-premise or in a hybrid environment and includes our proprietary commercial database server, enterprise management capabilities, our graphical user interface, analytics integrations, technical support and a commercial license to our platform.
+Our core offerings are MongoDB Atlas and MongoDB Enterprise Advanced.
+MongoDB Atlas is our hosted multi-cloud database-as-as-as-ervice ("DBaaS") offering that includes comprehensive infrastructure and management of our database.
+MongoDB Enterprise Advanced is our proprietary commercial database server offering for enterprise customers that can be run in the cloud, on-premise or in a hybrid environment.
 To encourage developer usage, familiarity and adoption of our platform, we offer Community Server as a "freemium" offering.
 Community Server is a free-to-download version of our database that does not include all of the features of our commercial platform.
-MongoDB Atlas is our hosted multi-cloud database-as-a-service ("DBaaS") offering that includes comprehensive infrastructure and management of our database and can also be purchased with additional enterprise features.
 To support our database platform and increase customer retention, we provide professional services to our customers with the goal of making customers' applications on our platform successful.